stream-gizmos/vod-chat-activity-analyzer/README.md

 3. Run `flask_app.py` to start the Flask server.
 4. Visit `localhost:5000` in your web browser to view the application.

+### Bundle Windows EXE

+(Optional) You need to install Python and PyInstaller locally on a Windows machine.
+Then run the command to update the `app.spec` file:

+    pyinstaller -F --add-data "flask_app/templates:flask_app/templates" --add-data "flask_app/static:flask_app/static" app.py

+Then you can use a Compose service `bundler` to build an `app.exe` file:

+    docker compose run --rm bundler

+(Optional) If you have changed the `requirements.txt` content, it's better to rebuild the `bundler` image to speed up the bundling.

 ### User Guide

 1. On the homepage, enter the URL of the Twitch VOD whose chat activity you want to analyze.